pastweb/tools/README.md

   * `RouterView`: `Component` _(mandatory)_
     * The component to render for matched routes.
   * `beforeRouteParse`: `(route: Route) => Route` _(optional)_
-    * A function to execute before parsing a route.
+    * A function to execute before parsing a route, if you want to modify a `Route`.
   * `beforeRouteSelect`: `(route: SelectedRoute) => SelectedRoute` _(optional)_
-    * A function to execute before selecting a route.
+    * A function to execute before selecting a route, as example for the route authentication/authirization.
   * `sensitive`: boolean _(optional)_
     * If true, route matching will be case-sensitive.